jealka/jealka.github.io/creative/README.md

 }
 ```

-We compile the code, that we wrote in `exploit.c` on the victim's machine, with the following command.
+We compile the code, that is in `exploit.c` on the victim's machine, with the following command.

 ```
 gcc -fPIC -shared -o exploit.so exploit.c -nostartfiles